werebus/foundation_rails_helper/README.md

 ## Compatibility

-* Only Rails 4.1/4.2/5/6, and Foundation 6 are fully supported
+* Only Rails 5/6/7, and Foundation 6 are fully supported
 * Some features may work with Foundation 5 and older, but results may vary, and markup which exists only for those versions will be gradually removed
 * Legacy branches exist for Rails 3, 4.0, and Foundation 5 (see the rails3, rails4.0, and foundation-5 branches).
 These are not actively supported, and fixes are not retroactively applied, but pull requests are welcome.
-* We test against ruby versions 2.1 and up.
-This gem may still work fine on 1.9.3, but your mileage may vary
+* We test against ruby versions 2.5 and up.

 ## Screenshots